nest-desktop/nest-desktop/docs/user/usage-advance/project-view.rst

    :align: left
    :target: #project-navigation-sidebar

-In the navigation sidebar you find a :ref:`project-view-project-toolbar` and then :ref:`project-view-project-list`.
+In the navigation sidebar you find a :ref:`project-view-project-toolbar` and then a :ref:`project-view-project-list`.

 |br|